 This next tip is also dependent on your business.
 If you want to continue to reach Millennials then consider expanding to having a presence on Snapchat and Instagram.
 Instagram is a safe and easy bet, but if you want to venture out and try something new, add Snapchat to the list too!

-Millennials like to interact and engage with companies and brands on social media.
-Consider creating a unique hashtag, that’s short, sweet and right to the point.
-Have customers/followers use this hashtag when they mention your business, product, service or event.
+Millennials like to interact and engage with companies and brands on social media, so consider creating a unique hashtag, that’s short, sweet and right to the point.
+Have customers/followers use your hashtag when they mention your business, product, service or event.
 Hashtags will help gather related images, all-in-one convenient feed!

 Moving on to Snapchat, engage with your followers by giving them Snapchat exclusive treats like a special look at product launches, behind-the-scenes look at parties, events or just a casual day-to-day!
 How-to videos and tutorials are also another popular way to boost interactions!

-If you’re interested in advertising, Snapchat’s advertising incorporates your ad within or at the end of a Snapchat Live Story or Discover.
+If you’re interested in advertising, Snapchat’s advertising incorporates your ad within or at the end of a Snapchat story or Discover story.
 Another option for advertising on Snapchat is to use sponsored geo-filters that allow brands to target users depending on their location.
 Geo-filters are a very popular and an interactive feature among users!